SilkRose/Pony/stories/fleetfall/fleetfall.md

 *I can only hope that I do the same.*

-*She makes me want to kiss her sight on scene.*
+*She makes me want to kiss her the second I see her.*

 *I can only hope that I do the same.*